tessasherinsnidal/kraken-good-type/README.md

 Drop this folder into your Markbot application.
 Make sure to fix all the errors.
 And submit to Canvas using Markbot.

+*Markbot will be a little slow checking the screenshot for this website because the site is so long!*

 ---
 ---